 (Average distance: 800 m. and a slope between 6% and 23%).

 There are two different paths to get to the Alhambra on foot from the city centre.
-The most beautiful and historically interesting of them is the one taken from Plaza Nueva into the street Cuesta de Gomérez.
+The most beautifully and historically interesting of them is the one, which starts in the street Cuesta de Gomérez from Plaza Nueva.
+(Distance from Plaza Nueva to the Access Pavillon: 1.150m)

 The Gate of the Pomegranates (Puerta de las Granadas) is the first monument that you will see and it is the beginning of the tree-lined avenues of the Alhambra.
 Pedro Machuca built this gate under the orders of Charles V around the year 1536 on the «Bib al-Buxar» or «gate of the glad tidings», a defensive tower which was one of the gates of the city.
 This gate leads to the tree-lined avenues of the Alhambra and to the walled enclosure.